daattali/shinyjs/basic.md

 install.packages("shinyjs")
 ```

-Or you can more adventurous and install the latest development version from GitHub:
+Or you can be more adventurous and install the latest development version from GitHub:

 ```
 install.packages("devtools")